haydendonald/blackmagic-atem-nodered/howToUse.md

         "packet": "The raw packet"
     },
     "data": {
-        "The data outputted by a supported Command"
+        "The data outputted by a supported Command."
     },
 }
 //Send Information Format
 var msg.payload = {
     "cmd": "The command",
     "data": {
-        "The data outputted by a supported Command"
+        "The data outputted by a supported Command.
+Note if this is empty it will return allstored data" },
-    },
 }
 ```